 Self-monitoring of speech serves to detect errors (slips of the tongue), but also to check whether an utterance done matches the intended message.
 As already mentioned in the preceding sections, self-monitoring further plays an important role in speech acquisition and in the control of speech as a sensorimotor sequence: It ensures that the next speaking program can executed only after the current one is correct and complete.
 A further part of the self-monitoring of speech serves for the online-adjustment of speed, volume, pitch, and articulatory distinctness.

 Speech errors are detected by comparing a speech unit (e.g., a word or phrase) just spoken with an expectation of its correct form, i.e., its correct sound sequence.
 A question important for our theme is: How can those expectations be generated?
 Levelt (1995) has believed that a ‘phonetic plan’ produced in the Formulator (see figure) is the basis of those expectations.
 A variety of this approach is the ‘efference copy’ theory.
-An efference copy is the (theoretically claimed) projection of a motor plan onto that sensory system, in which the movement controlled by the motor plan is perceived (about efference copies assumed in speech monitoring in the context of stuttering see, e.e., Beal et al., 2010; Brown et al., 2005).
+An efference copy is the (hypothesized) projection of a motor plan onto that sensory system, in which the movement and its success or failure plan is perceived (about efference copies assumed in speech monitoring in the context of stuttering see, e.e., Beal et al., 2010; Brown et al., 2005).

 How can a listener generate these expectations?
 First, he or she intuitively knows from experience in what way the initial words of a sentence constrain a speaker’s options of how to continue: the more words of a sentence have already been spoken the fewer syntactic and semantic options remain.
 That makes it easier for the listener to quickly generate expectations and to identify a perception not matching the expectation as a potential mistake.
 Simply said: It is the words already heard and the listener’s implicit knowledge of language that enables a listener’s brain to generate expectations of how the speaker must continue.